 It is not necessary to send a snack.
 The children are provided with free milk (up until their 5th birthday) and a free piece of fruit in Key Stage 1.
 Once the children are 5 you have the option to continue paying for them to receive milk.
 There is always a selection of fruit available.
 We ask that any additional snacks that are sent into school are fruit based.

 As the term progresses all children will need a book bag in which we can put letters home and keep reading books and other items which travel to and from school.
-Abberley School book bags are available to purchase from the school office.
+All children starting in Reception will be gifted a book bag by the school.
 Please name them and if possible add a key ring as it makes it much easier for your child to identify their bag in a box of 30!

-Due to the current coronavirus restrictions we will not be offering hot lunches for the first few weeks of term.
-This will be reviewed in October.
-Packed lunches will be available to order from Red Hen Cookery (fully funded for children in Reception) or parents are welcome to send a packed lunch in from home.
-Children will eat at their desks in their classroom with their teacher.
+Hot dinners and packed lunches will be available to order from Red Hen Cookery (fully funded for children in Reception) or parents are welcome to send a packed lunch in from home.
+Children eat in the lunch hall with their classmates.
 Packed lunches from home should come into school in a lunchbox or bag which can be hung on their peg.

 PE and Outdoor Learning.